 Big changes are coming to the Flightscope Mevo Plus!
 Flightscope Mevo Plus owners can look forward to the addition of Flightscope’s patented Fusion Tracking technology which will bring enhanced data accuracy to the current set of data.
 The new Mevo Plus Pro Package, which is a new paid firmware upgrade, will add club data to the Mevo Plus.

-Flightscope’s Fusion Tracking is a technology promised as a free upgrade for all new and existing Mevo Plus owners, with the specific intention of increasing data accuracy.
+Flightscope’s Fusion Tracking is a free technology upgrade for all new and existing Mevo Plus owners, with the specific intention of increasing data accuracy.
 Optimal Accuracy is achieved by combining the Mevo Plus radar system with Flightscope’s advanced image processing technology.

 These upgrades will make the Mevo Plus competitive with much higher price launch monitors towards the top of the launch monitor market.
 A few years ago you needed to spend well over $10,000 to access club data parameters such as club path and dynamic loft.